jbcodeforce/aws-remote-svc-acccess-from-k8s/README.md

   export AWS_SESSION_TOKEN=IQoJ......v02SJ
   ```

-* Run CDK to create IAM user, Policy, ECR repository. for that use the script and custom image:
+* Run CDK to create IAM user, Policy, ECR repository.
+For that use the script and custom image:

   ```sh
   # under cdk folder